 My Path To Reptile Rescue

 During my 7 year experience in working in the pet shop industry which started late 1989, shortly after graduating high school, I was quickly promoted to managing the care for the reptile/amphibian department & specializing in general animal/pet care.
 Becoming involved with what goes on behind the scenes in pet stores, I realized very quickly what I didn’t want to do anymore…to purchase any of my pets (only bought my bird…that’s another story).
+Instead I wanted to get involved in reptile rescue & adoption.
 I did not want to support the industry & all those involved in it.
-It’s an ugly & unfortunately profit first industry.
+It’s an ugly & unfortunately “profit first” industry.
 I will share my experience some time soon.
 So, during those 7 years I had, accidentally, built a reputation for consulting pet guardians on pet care & where to go if an animal needed rescue &/or to be adopted.
 Personally, I ended up with 31 pets at one time.
 Rest assured I wasn’t a hoarder, quite the opposite.
 The Crtrs “beds” were cleaned on a daily basis & most had the run of my apartment.
 I gave my Crtrs the best care I could possibly give, many of those Crtrs were reptiles.
 People buy, even adopt these tough, but delicate, fragile, unpredictable, some carnivorous animals without taking the time to do their homework to research all the information needed to properly care for them.

 Iguanas Stole My Heart